kondaurovDev/effect-ak/codegen/aws-sdk-clients/readme.md

 - **Client Interface**: Defines an interface describing all possible methods supported by the SDK client and their return types.
 - **Client Wrapper**: Generates a wrapper that initializes the SDK client and invokes its methods.
 This wrapper functions as an [Effect](https://effect.website/) service, ensuring that the SDK client is properly closed when the program terminates.
 The generated code requires `effect: ^3.10.0`.

-### Features

-- Simplified client interface with method name as the first argument and parameters as the second.
-- Easier error handling by relying on error names instead of error classes.
-- Automatic code generation tailored to your project’s specific SDK client needs.

 ## How to Use It in Your Project

 ### Install the Code Generator as a Development Dependency